GoogleCloudPlatform/professional-services/examples/audit-log-examples/README.md

 # GCP Sample Logs
 ## Overview
 This is a sample repository of GCP Audit Logs intended to help Operations and Security teams understand the structure and fields of logs for a variety of services.
+Each log file contains the log event, a brief description of the event, and the Cloud Logging query used to find events of that type.

 Sample GCP logs for include logs for:
 - [Google Workspace / Identity](./cloud-identity)